MuhammadMagdy98/Stress-Testing-for-Windows/README.md

 # Steps to run the stress testing

-Requirements to run the stress testing
+Stress testing helps you to find a counter  test case for your wrong answer solutions.

-You need to have mingw and python both added to your environment variables
+- You need to have mingw and python both added to your environment variables

 generator.cpp Write your own generator based on the problem statement